Steeeephen/LAVA/README.md

 # LolTracker

-A program for tracking League of Legends players from in-game video
+A program for tracking League of Legends players and providing analytics from in-game video

 ## Installation